bitsofinfo/kubernetes-helm-healthcheck-hook/README.md

 reflect success or failure based on the exit code of the `checker.py` Job as well as send you any alerts.

+3. When you delete your Helm release the ConfigMap will be purged, but the Job may or may not remain depending on how you configure the `helm.sh/hook-delete-policy` annotation

+4. Remember since your Hook is a Kubernetes Job it solely reacts to exit codes of zero (0) or one (1) to determine success or failure.
+You also have full access to all k8s Job configuration options to tailor your retry behavior if desired (on top of the retry behavior you can configure in `checker.py`)

-i.e. your chart could now generate something like this that interrogates anything you wish that points to the app your chart just deployed (i.e. via an `Ingress` pointing to the app your chart created.
+Example: your chart could now generate something like the below that interrogates anything you wish that points to the app your chart just deployed (i.e. you might check an `Ingress` pointing to the app your chart created.)

 ```
 ...
+---
 generate your app's Deployment...
+---
 generate your app's Service...
+---
 generate your app's version specific Ingress...

-...
+# Here is our ConfigMap for our "check" + "alert" YAML configs
 ---
 apiVersion: v1
 kind: ConfigMap